raghavpuri2007/Enigma/README.md

-# Enigma

-An application similar to the enigma machine.
-It can turn your code into unbreakable ciphers.
+This is an application similar to the enigma machine that I built in my Ap Computer Science A class.
+It can decipher and encrypt messages.